 a photo of a stack of three white chocolate raspberry brownies taken so you can see the cross-sections of the blondies.

-This simple blondie recipe gives you buttery, tender and dense cookie bars that are loaded with melty white chocolate and bursts of raspberry chunks.
+This simple blondie dessert recipe gives you buttery, tender and dense cookie bars that are loaded with melty white chocolate and bursts of raspberry chunks.
 Don’t skip the almond extract or the white chocolate drizzle on top!

 More Blondie Recipes to Try: